 - Solid proof of TASPs accountability, credibility, and commitment.

-TASP is also a proud member of the Massachusetts Camping Association (MCA).
+Tabor Summer Camp is also a proud member of the Massachusetts Camping Association (MCA).
 Membership in MCA signifies a camp’s dedication to the camping industry and ensures that the camp is up-to-date on all of the latest legislative and regulatory requirements for operating a safe camp.

-Since 1917, Tabor Academy has had a summer program to take advantage of its unique seaside setting.
+Since 1917, Tabor Academy has had a summer camp to take advantage of its unique seaside setting.
 The program was for boys only until the winter school went coed in 1977.
 Academics have always played a part in the program, but activities are the major component of the summer program.
 Campers have attended the program for a variety of reasons, but the main goal has always been for a fun, safe, and productive summer experience away from home for both our day and residential campers.
-Parents want their children to make friends, learn new skills, gain independence, and have staff be wonderful role models.
+Parents want their children to make friends, learn new skills, gain independence, and have staff who will be wonderful role models.

-TASP provides each camper with a myriad of opportunities to grow and explore the world around them.
+Tabor Summer Camp provides each camper with a myriad of opportunities to grow and explore the world around them.
 Our campers establish strong connections while learning the values of collaboration and respect in a unique seaside community.

-TASP goals and objectives for child development:
+Tabor Summer Camp goals and objectives for child development: